Hillfields: Demographics

+40% of the population is Muslim, 33.6% Christian, 5% Hindu, and 2.1% Sikh.

+In 2021, a quarter of households in Coventry had no one who spoke English as their main language.
+8.3% of residents were reported as having little or no capacity to speak English.

 Education

 Sidney Stringer Academy is the coeducational secondary school for the area.
 There was a large fire at the school on 25 September 2007 in which about 60% of the school was burnt down.

 Coventry City Farm

 Coventry City Farm, opened in 1983, was based on a small plot situated off Clarence Street, Hillfields.
 It was surrounded by the houses, flats and roads of Hillfields.
 Its main purpose was to show some aspects of farms and a few farm animals to local children who might not get out to the countryside very often.
 The farm was closed on 12 March 2008 after financial difficulties which became first apparent in early 2007.